R-D-King/grad-proj/README.md

    - Cannot create or load irrigation presets
    - No way to select and activate a preset while deactivating others

-2. Report Generation:
-   - Report column options don't change with the selected report type
-   - Clear button for reports is not functioning

-3. Date Selection:
-   - Default dates for reports are not displaying properly

 ## Potential Issues

 These are additional concerns that may need attention:

 1. Timer Functionality:
-   - Running time counter may reset unexpectedly
+   - Running time counter may reset unexpectedly when browser refreshes
-   - Elapsed time display for manual irrigation needs improvement
+   - No persistent storage of pump running time across server restarts

 2. Error Handling:
    - Insufficient error handling for API requests